Strangemother/python-websocket-server/docs/notes.md

 # Listeners

 For every UUID (websocket) is assigned to a true _client_ and its allowed internals.
 The client may send and recieve messages to target clients. a client may nominate to _listen_ to a uuid - such as a peering chat or service channel.

+---

+The 'entry flow' should allow a user to allocate their identity to a socket, given the header sequences within the state machine.
+Once resolved (All required params are met), the socket is designated an internal identity, allowing the entry to a room.
+The room manages all concurrent messages and any channels within.

+1. Access the network
+2. Discover Identity
+3. Move to a room

+As the new connection is allocated a persistent ID; we can monitor this one 'user channel' for all incoming connections.